LamontSmith/githubpractice/README.md

 # GitHub Practice
-This is A Sample Application to learn GitHub Basics!
+This is A Basic Sample Application to learn GitHub Basics!